sorek1/p2p2c/python/README.md

 ### Getting started with Python

-- Create a `index.go` file with the following code:
+- Create a `index.py` file with the following code:

 ```
 import datetime